 Figure 2.
 LT3092 Current Source Circuit

+Buffer/Scaler Circuit

 The Buffer/scaler circuit addresses two issues with the DI-2108:

 Limited input voltage range

 Relatively low input impedance.

 With maximum signal voltage Vs > 16.7V and the maximum input voltage range of the DI-2108 of +/-10.0V, then Vs must be scaled to fit within the input range.
 This accomplished with voltage divider circuit consisting of R1 and R2 where the parallel resistance (Rin = R1 || R2) is greater than 1M.
 To achieve Rin > 1M, the relatively low 100K input resistance of the DI-2108 shown in Figure 3 needs to be increased by adding a single supply, follower op amp (LM2902).